gramener/gramex/gramex/apps/guide/tips/database-or-file-edits-via-formhandler.md

 title: Database or file edits via FormHandler

 It is now easy to update or modify data sources via FormHandler.
-FormHandler now supports PUT, POST and DELETE methods in addition to GET.
-These can be done via HTML forms or AJAX requests.
+FormHandler now supports `PUT`, `POST` and `DELETE` methods in addition to `GET`.
+These can be done via `HTML` forms or `AJAX` requests.

 **POST** - [Insert records](../formhandler/#formhandler-post)